chen0040/pydl-hands-on/notes/V&V.md

 has shown that abnormal data existing in datasets could substantially decrease the performance of data analysis softwares.

+Furthermore, there may not be a way to know that the training data is "completed". for life-critical system, the training data must be safety critical and people's perception of "almost the same" does not necessarily predict ML responses.

 ### Big Data Integration with Machine Learning

 The machine learning algorithms used for processing big data are difficult to be validated given the volume of data